Gary Filmon: Provincial politics

+Premiership

 Howard Pawley's slender majority government fell in 1988 when disgruntled NDP backbencher Jim Walding broke ranks and joined the opposition to vote down Pawley's budget.
 In the subsequent election, the Manitoba Liberal Party rose from one seat to twenty, taking seats away from both the Tories and the NDP in the process.
 The NDP, led by Gary Doer (Pawley had resigned after the writs were dropped), fell to 12 seats and third place.
 The Tories dropped to 25 seats, but nevertheless emerged as the largest party in the legislature.
 Filmon himself was almost defeated by a Liberal candidate in Tuxedo; but he survived by 123 votes.
 After the NDP agreed to tolerate a PC minority government, Filmon became Premier.

 The 1988-1990 parliament was most notable for its debates on the Meech Lake Accord, which would have confirmed the distinct status of Quebec within Canada.
 The Pawley government had supported this initiative, but Filmon was initially opposed to it, and the Manitoba assembly refused to ratify the treaty (rather to the embarrassment of federal Tory Prime Minister Brian Mulroney).
 Filmon eventually agreed to a compromise deal negotiated by Jean Charest in 1990.
 However, he was a lukewarm supporter of the compromise at best, and it came to nothing when New Democratic MLA Elijah Harper refused to grant unanimous consent for debate before the bill's deadline.
-(Harper objected to the fact that the Accord did not recognize the rights of Indigenous peoples.
-See the "Meech Lake Accord" and "Elijah Harper" articles for further details.)
+(Harper objected to the fact that the Accord did not recognize the rights of Indigenous peoples.)

 In other matters, Filmon was closer to the policies of the Mulroney government.
 He supported the 1987 free trade initiative, and worked in favour of the Charlottetown Accord (a successor to Meech Lake) in 1992.

 Filmon called an election in 1990, and campaigned on the need for a majority government.
 Despite the increased unpopularity of the Mulroney government at the federal level, Filmon's Tories were able to win over many voters who had supported the Liberals in 1988.
 His party won thirty seats, and the NDP re-emerged as the official opposition with twenty.

 While not an ideological conservative in the tradition of Margaret Thatcher, Filmon nonetheless presided over an austerity program of budget cuts.
 His government's measures resulted in a balanced budget in 1995, the province's first in 20 years.
 Filmon also permitted suburban regions to break away from the amalgamated city of Winnipeg, reversing the policies initiated by the Edward Schreyer government in the early 1970s.
 In 1993, Filmon supported Kim Campbell's bid to lead the Progressive Conservative Party of Canada (Winnipeg Free Press, 13 June 1993).